 We assume that the program is launched with three compute and two I/O MPI processes.
-After the parallel writing operation, the global file contains the text combined from the fragments written by the first, second and third compute nodes, i. e.
+After the parallel writing operation, the global file contains the text combined from the fragments written second and third compute nodes. bv the first. i. e.
+"HelloWorld!HelloWorld!"
+The text is distributed across the two subfiles.
+The first subfile contains "Hellod!Heorld!oWor" and the second "WorllloWHellld!"
+(Figure 4)

-Fig. 4.
+Figure 4.
 Distribution of striped file across subfiles